webplatform/docs-wpd/Content/Readiness_Markers/index.md

 ===In Progress===
 A document should be marked In Progress if work on it has officially begun, but it's not close to being ready yet.
 This marker will tell developers who may stumble across the page — hey, don't trust this documentation yet: It's not a reliable source of information, it's a page that's being heavily rewritten.
 Any page that's more than 10%, but less than 80% done should be marked In Progress.
 It doesn't matter whether there is active work being done on it currently or not.

-===Needs Work===
+===Not Ready===
-A document should be marked Needs Work when it's just an idea.
+A document should be marked Not Ready when it's just an idea.
 This can be used when someone has created a page, with a URL and a title, maybe a "stub" summary, but not much else.
 It should also be used when content is imported from an outside source, but has not been looked at by WPD contributors or restructured for our system yet.

-This state was called Coming Later in earlier discussions of the readiness states.
+This state was called Coming Later in earlier discussions of the readiness states, and may still be renamed.

 ===Out of Date===
 A document should only be marked Out of Date if it was previously marked "Ready to Use" or "Almost Done", but is no longer accurate due to changes in the standards or implementations discussed.
 Whenever possible, a document should be edited to update it instead of marking it out-of-date.